Adhesive category theory for graph rewriting in Rocq

 \subsection{Duality}

 Another important point in category theory is duality: every abstract concept or lemma has a dual: epis/monos, equalizers/coequalizers, initial/terminal objects and their unicity, pushouts/pullbacks and their pasting lemmata, etc. Like in other works~\cite{pousKleeneAlgebraTests2013,ahrensUnivalentCategoriesRezk2015,wiegleyCategoryTheoryCoq2014,huFormalizingCategoryTheory2021,leanmathlib}, we try to exploit duality as much as possible, in order to avoid code duplication.

 The central tool is the definition of the dual $S^\op$ of a structure $S$ (be it a quiver, precategory, category or one of the various kinds of morphism): by applying a lemma on a generic structure $S$ to the structure $S^\op$, we get the dual statement.

-While this is easy on paper, there are several difficulties to be overcome in our case: \begin{enumerate} \item The type of isomorphisms of $\C^\op$ is only equivalent to the type of isomorphisms of $\C$ (even up to reversing arguments, even with proof irrelevance: if $A\simeq_\C B$ is a record with three fields:
+Since the structures $S$ and $S^\op$ share the same type of objects, we need to disambiguate canonical structure inference.
+To this end, we simply use an alias: we define an identity function \lstinline{catop: Type->Type}, which we bind to the notation \lstinline{S^op} and use to annotate object types for which we want the dual structures to be inferred.
+For morphisms, we use the same technique, using the following identity function: